🔄 This website is actively being updated - More info will be available soon

 📊 Verification Model Information

-Dataset Creation: o3 (High Reasoning), Claude Opus 4, and Gemini 2.5 Pro were used as verification models to create the consensus dataset.
+Dataset Creation: GPT-5, Gemini 2.5 Pro, and Claude Opus 4.1 were used as verification models to create the consensus dataset.

 Methodological Note: These models necessarily achieve 100% accuracy because only posts where all three models agreed were included in the final dataset.
 Consider this when comparing their performance to other models.